 STI Testing Week is a timely reminder for anyone who is sexually active to take action and look after their sexual health.

 It's important to let your sexual partner or partners know if you have an STI so that they too can be treated.
-By doing this we can reduce the spread of STIs and ensure that we all stay healthy.
+By doing this we can reduce the spread of STI and ensure that we all stay healthy.

 Talking about sex and about your sexual health is important – talk to your friends, your partner, your doctor or anyone you feel comfortable talking to.
-By talking about sex, sexual health and STIs, it can help you know what steps you can take to have a healthy sex life.
+By talking about sex, sexual health and STI, it can help you know what steps you can take to have a healthy sex life.

 If you’re sexually active, you need to get an STI test at least once every 12 months.

 If you are planning or you're having a baby, it is also important that you and your partner have an STI test to prevent any infections being passed onto your baby.

 If you think you have been exposed to an STI, it’s a good idea to talk to your doctor or sexual health service about having a check-up, even if you do not have any signs or symptoms of an STI.
 Don’t try to diagnose your symptoms yourself, and remember that not all genital signs and symptoms are caused by an STI.

 If you notice symptoms after having sex without a condom or dental dam; if the condom broke or slipped off during sex; or when you start a new relationship – get tested.

 Some people have different testing needs so it’s important to talk to your doctor about how regularly you should be getting tested.
 If you are a gay man or a man who has sex with other men, it is important to get regular check-ups for STIs, including HIV and syphilis, at least once every year.
 Have more frequent (three-monthly) check-ups if you have an increased number of sexual partners (for example, more than 10 partners in three months).